redpanda-data-university/rp-use-cases-algo-trading/README.md

 [Redpanda University][rpu] is a series of courses that will teach you the basics of event streaming, and will help you gain hands-on experience with a new data streaming platform called [Redpanda][rp].

 ## RP Use Cases: Algorithmic Trading
 This repository contains code examples for the Algorithmic Trading course from [Redpanda University][rpu].
-The following lessons are included:

 [rp]: https://redpanda.com/
 [rpu]: https://university.redpanda.com/